AnantharamanLab/Hydrothermal_plume_omics_Zhou_et_al._2021/README.md

 02.Run_phage_taxonomy.pl and phage_taxonomy_tool_v6.py

 Get phage taxonomy at subfamily level.
 Resulted folder contains two files: "~.VIVID.protein-taxonomy.tsv" and “~.VIVID.virus-taxonomy.tsv”, showing phage protein and phage genome taxonomy results respectively.

+03.Change_seq_head.pl

+Change the head of sequences in a given fasta/faa file to 1) replace space to underscore, and cut head by its first "\t", and 2) add plume ID to sequence head.
+This helps to separate each metagenome, and make tracing each metagenome and each scaffold easier in the downstream analysis.

+04.Run_mmseqs_to_all_phage_proteins.sh

+Run MMseqs2 to cluster all phage proteins, detailed settings being listed in the shell script.